kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/different-sections-of-a-program.md

     Contains read-only data

-    When ELF file is loaded onto microcontroller, this section is placed in ROM.
+    When ELF file is loaded onto microcontroller, this section is placed in FLASH.

   * **User-defined section**s

     Contains data/code which programmer demands to put in user-defined sections

-    When ELF file is loaded onto microcontroller, these sections are placed in ROM or RAM depending on user-definition.
+    When ELF file is loaded onto microcontroller, these sections are placed in FLASH or RAM depending on user-definition.

   * **Other special sections**

     Contains some special data (Special sections added by the compiler)

-    When ELF file is loaded onto microcontroller, these sections are placed in ROM.
+    When ELF file is loaded onto microcontroller, these sections are placed in FLASH.

   [!]
-Note: STM32F407 board uses FLASH for ROM.
+Note: STM32F407 board uses FLASH for read-only-memory.

 * Relocation of each section will be based on the **linker script**.